 Within a month of the “incident” another aggrieved rebel took over the leadership of the cafeteria loiterers, mostly because of the vacuum left by Jason’s growing indifference to leadership.

 Liberated, Jason happily became a peripheral member of the less rebellious (admittedly older) rebel group, until his grade 12 year, when he joined an intramural ultimate frisbee team at noon on Thursdays and Fridays and spent a lot of time with a very straight –laced girlfriend.

 After graduation, Jason started his own home renovations business.

-It soon thrived, much to the Vice Principal’s delight, because, so reports say, of Jason’s assiduous attention to customer relations and respect for his employees.
+It soon thrived, much to the Vice Principal’s delight, because, reports say, of Jason’s assiduous attention to customer relations and respect for his employees.

-He always came at them sideways, never head on.
+Always come at them sideways, never head on.